 The potential plot problems with an Independence Day sequel

-An Independence Day sequel has been rumoured for years.
-But the original's ending leaves writers with all sorts of problems, Scott writes…
+Independence Day has been greenlit, but the original's ending leaves writers with all sorts of problems, Scott writes…

-Back in July, we wrote about the long-discussed Independence Day sequel.
-As we said then, every year or so, Roland Emmerich gives an interview, is asked about it, and says the film is still just about active.
-But regardless of how close Independence Day 2 is to actually being given the go-ahead, there are a surprising number of issues that must be tackled during the creative process, long before we even get to casting or filming.
+Back in July 2012, we wrote about the long-discussed Independence Day sequel, a film we now learn has been formally greenlit.
+It's going to arrive in cinemas in July 2016, but it faces a challenge: there are a surprising number of issues that must be tackled during the creative process, long before we even get to casting or filming.

 The concerns with a sequel to Independence Day are not what you might call typical.
 The original movie's story was massive, involving the whole world and destruction on a planet-wide scale.
 Issues with artistic license aside – like the infamous alien computer system being Apple System 7 compatible – there are an awful lot of plot elements that will need to be addressed for a worthwhile sequel.